Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     [PROMPT] Do you have calibration images or video? ("i" = imgs, "v" = vid): i
     ```

+***

 ### **Images Route**

 - In the pop-up UI box, browse and select the calibration images anywhere on your computer.

 - In the next pop-up UI box, choose the directory to put the images in, relative to the project's root directory.
 The script will automatically rename them in a format optimized for BCT as described in `defaults.m`, e.g., from {img1.jpg, img5.jpg, ..., imgK.jpg} &rarr; {Image1.jpg, Image2.jpg, ..., ImageN.jpg}.

 A mock set of 11 calibration images is provided in the repo's `Calibration` directory.
-If you have manually imported the calibration images into the project root instead, skip Steps 3&ndash;4, and the two above.
+If you have manually imported the calibration images into the project root instead, skip Steps 5&ndash;6, and the two above.
 Instead, rename them sequentially by directly running the following in the command window from the project root:

 ```
 >> imgs_sequential_rename
 ```

-Note that `imgs_sequential_rename.m` will rename the files without making copies of the original.
-If this is not acceptable, make a backup of the original iamges.
+> WARNING: `imgs_sequential_rename.m` will rename the files without making copies of the original.
+Make a backup of the original images before you run it!

 ### **Video Route**

 - In the pop-up UI box, browse and select the calibration video from anywhere on your computer.
 The script will copy and auto-convert it to MP4 if it is in any other format.

 - In the next pop-up UI box, select the path to save the video to within the project directory.
 The script will then auto-run `calib_extract_vid_frames.m` to extract the video frames.